Reviews You Can Rely On

 Range

-If you enjoy taking long rides or have a lengthy commute, paying attention to a bike's range is important.
-This metric tells you how far you can go on a single charge, allowing you to plan your route accordingly.
-To test the range of each e-bike model, we use a standardized range test with the same course and rider (to eliminate the variable of rider weight) for every bike.
-We start with a full charge and ride until the battery is completely discharged, recording the distance traveled, elevation gain and loss, average speed, and elapsed time.
-During this test, we only use the throttle to remove the rider input variable through pedaling, giving us a clear baseline of each bike's range potential.
-By utilizing the pedal-assist modes on these bikes, you can achieve significantly more range.
+If you enjoy long rides or have a lengthy commute, paying attention to a bike's range is important.
+This metric indicates how far you can go on a single charge, enabling you to plan your route accordingly.
+To assess the range of each model, we conduct a standardized range test using the same course and rider for every bike (to eliminate the variable of rider weight).
+We begin with a fully charged battery and ride until it is completely drained, documenting the distance traveled, elevation changes, average speed, and elapsed time.
+During this test, we only use the throttle to remove the rider input variable through pedaling, providing a clear baseline of each bike's range potential.
+You can achieve significantly more range by utilizing the pedal-assist modes on these bikes.

 Credit: Joshua Hutchens

-The Specialized Haul ST range was also impressive, with a throttle-only distance of 31.9 miles.
-The Haul's 772Wh battery is larger than the 720Wh battery on the 700 Series, but the bike is also 17 lbs heavier.
-Its 3.5" tires may also create a bit more resistance with the comfort they provide.
-The bike's lights were not illuminated during range testing.
+The Specialized Haul ST range was similarly impressive, with a throttle-only distance of 31.9 miles.
+The Haul's 772Wh battery is smaller than the moped style bikes but it's also lighter.
+Its 3.5" tires may also create a bit less resistance with their narrower profile.

 class 3 electric bike - bring a snack because the haul st will just keep going.